anna-rasmussen/MAG-analysis/Metagenome_assembly_and_binning.md

 ```

-## Step 2: Assemble and/or coassemble
+## Step 2: Assemble metagenomes

-I typically assemble individual samples.
-However, depending on how successfully/deeply samples were sequenced, if we sequenced the same sample multiple times, or if we are targeting low-abundance organisms I will coassemble multiple samples together.
-See coassembly subsection.
+I typically assemble individual metagenemoe samples.
+However, depending on how successfully/deeply samples were sequenced, if we sequenced the same sample multiple times, or if we are targeting low-abundance organisms I will coassemble multiple samples together (*Coassembling metagenomes* subsection).
+I have also subset metagenomes to recover high coverage microbes (*Assembling subset metagenomes* subsection).

 ### 2.1: Prepare more directories to work in

-I like to make a directory for each sample with the sample names I will use throughought the rest of the pipeline.
+I like to make a directory for each sample with the sample names I will use throughout the rest of the pipeline.

 ```
 while IFS= read -r dir; do mkdir -p "$dir"; done <sample_array.txt